Frequently asked questions & answers

 Frequently asked questions about electrical systems and batteries

-Do you have questions about batteries, main switches or why your fridge won’t start?
-Here you will find the answers to the most frequently asked questions we receive – from basic electrical concepts to practical solutions to avoid common problems on board.
+Do you have questions about batteries, main switches, or why your refrigerator isn’t starting?
+Here you’ll find answers to the most common questions we receive—from basic electrical concepts to practical solutions for avoiding common problems on board.

 Not finding what you were looking for?
 Get in touch with us!